Generative Predictive Control: Flow Matching Policies for Dynamic and Difficult-to-Demonstrate Tasks: Background

 \subsection{Generative Modeling}

-Generative modeling considers a seemingly very different problem: produce a sample $\x$ from a probability distribution $p(\x)$.
-In the typical setting, we do not have access to $p(\x)$ in closed form, but we do have samples (training data) from this data distribution.
+Generative modeling considers a seemingly different problem: produce a sample $\x$ from a probability distribution $p(\x)$.
+In the typical setting, we do not have access to $p(\x)$ in closed form, but we do have samples (training data) from $p(\x)$.